 Dogs can eat sweet potatoes in moderation.
 Sweet potatoes are a low-calorie treat for your dog and a natural source of fiber.
 They are a better choice over white potatoes because they provide more vitamin A. The vitamin A is important to vision and growth.
 Still, your dog should eat sweet potatoes in a limited amount.
 He will enjoy the sweet taste, or at least mines do.
 My huskies have a sweet tooth and they will do anything for something sweet.
 Sweet potatoes are no exception.
-They like to chew on carrots, apples or anything sweet.
+They like to chew on carrots, apples, or anything sweet.
 I usually replace the store-bought treats with some vegetables or fruits.

 Sweet potatoes – homemade remedy for dogs

 Sweet potatoes are good for your dog if he has diarrhea due to the fact that they are rich in fiber.
-Boil half of a medium sweet potato, mashed it with a hand potato masher or with a fork and let it cool off.
+Boil half of a medium sweet potato, mash it with a hand potato masher or with a fork, and let it cool off.
 Feed it to your dog during the day or at one meal.
 It depends on how big your buddy is.
 This will reduce loose stools.
 Sweet potatoes have natural anti-inflammatory properties that will help your dog with allergies.

 How to make sweet potato wedges for your dog?

-I usually bake my dog’s sweet potatoes wedges at the same time as mine but in separate trays.
+I usually bake my dog’s sweet potato wedges at the same time as mine but in separate trays.
 By doing so, their potatoes will not have any oil or spices from my sweet potatoes.

 - Preheat the oven to 400°F or 200°C

 - Choose 1 medium sweet potato or two sweet potatoes that have a similar length so they will be roasted at the same time.
-The quantity depends on how much do you need to make.
+The quantity depends on how much you need to make.

-- Wash the sweet potatoes vigorously so there will be no residue left such as dirt
+- Wash the sweet potatoes vigorously so there will be no residue left, such as dirt

 - Cut it into wedges